ethyca/fides/docs/fidesops/docs/guides/storage.md

 Additional params needed for OneTrust:

 - `service_name`: Name of your service / company.
-This informs OneTrust from where the data obtained from a given Access request originated.
+This informs OneTrust from where the data obtained from a given access request originated.
 - `onetrust_polling_hr`: Hour, in UTC timezone, at which to poll OneTrust for new requests.
 Accepts an int from 0-23, where 0 is midnight.
 E.g. `7` is 7am UTC.
 - `onetrust_polling_day_of_week`: Day on which to poll OneTrust for new requests.
 Accepts an int from 0-6 where 0 is Sunday.
 E.g. `1` is Monday.